-Although most members of DFO are not scientists by profession, the field research in our signature club outings makes every one of us a scientist in the pastime we love -- hence our name, Denver Field Ornithologists.
-This science-while-birding can be as general and automatic as filing club field trip lists to the Cornell Lab of Ornithologists' global eBird database, or as distinct and focused as organized seasonal research to count, track and understand the birds around us.
+Although most members of DFO are not scientists by profession, the field research in DFO sponsored and supported programs makes every one of us a scientist in the pastime we love -- hence our name, Denver Field Ornithologists.
+This science-while-birding can be as general and automatic as filing club field trip lists to the Cornell Lab of Ornithologists' global eBird database, or as distinct and focused as organized seasonal research to count, track and understand the raptors the migrate through our area.

 DFO's participation in the Dinosaur Ridge Hawk Watch, at the base of the foothills west of Denver, enlists volunteers to help count hawks, eagles, falcons, vultures and other raptors that migrate along the Front Range in spring.
 From atop the ridge (an iconic, fossil-rich segment of the Dakota Hogback geological formation), participants help count and identify charismatic birds of prey daily between March 1 and May 14.
 Birders of all skill levels are welcome, for an hour, a day, or more.